jandiee/applifting-frontend-challenge-blog-app/README.md

 ### Article vs. Article Detail schema

 On more than one page (at least Recent Articles and My Articles) I've ran into problem with first fetching all articles from one endpoint and then fetching each article detail separately just to show the fields' values in the list.
 One of the solutions would be to save all articles into Redux store e.g. on the start of the app.
 This would minimize the number of requests for articles' details - fetch each article once, not on every page render.
 It would NOT solve our problem - e.g. scaling would be a problem.
 It doesn't make sense to save huge number of articles into some store just to have the data.
 Best solution seems redesigning the API to provide more data on the `/articles` endpoint.
+I decided rather not to show some of the article details that are not present at the `/articles` endpoint (Recent Articles).

 ### Authentication